Libya (GNA)–Turkey maritime deal

 Turkey and the Government of National Accord (GNA) of Libya signed a maritime boundary treaty (Note: Officially the Memorandum of Understanding between the Government of the Republic of Turkey and the Government of National Accord - State of Libya on delimitation of the maritime jurisdiction areas in the Mediterranean (Türkiye Cumhuriyeti Hükümeti ile Libya Devleti Hükümeti Arasında Akdeniz'de Deniz Yetki Alanlarının Sınırlandırılmasına İlişkin Mutabakat Muhtırası).) in November 2019, in order to establish an exclusive economic zone in the Mediterranean Sea, which meant that they could claim rights to seabed resources.
 However, fears were expressed that the agreement may fuel an "energy showdown" in this region, because it was highly contentious.

 The agreement was controversial and drew widespread condemnation by the states in the region and the international community, including the rival Tobruk-based government led by Libya's Parliament (House of Representatives) and the Libyan National Army, the European Union, the United States of America, Greece, Russia, Egypt, Cyprus, Malta, France, Germany, Italy, Sweden, Serbia, Israel, Syria, Bahrain, Saudi Arabia, the United Arab Emirates and the Arab League, as a violation of the International Law of the Sea (UNCLOS) and the article 8 of the Skhirat Agreement which prohibits the Libyan Prime Minister from making international agreements without the unanimous consent of the cabinet members.
-(Note: See:) The accord's legitimacy and the legal consequences have been disputed.
+The accord's legitimacy and the legal consequences have been disputed.
 According to the European Union, it "infringed upon the sovereign rights of third States, did not comply with the United Nations' Law of the Sea and could not produce any legal consequences for third states".
 Both Cyprus and Egypt had dismissed the deal as "illegal", while Greece regarded it as "void" and "geographically absurd", because it ignored the presence of the Greek islands of Crete, Kasos, Karpathos, Kastellorizo and Rhodes between the Turkish–Libyan coasts.
 Tunisia and Malta lodged official diplomatic protests against Libya's Government of National Unity, firmly rejecting the maritime map and coordinates submitted by Tripoli to the United Nations on the grounds that they violate international law and infringe upon their continental shelfs and Exclusive Economic Zones.
 Both countries have called for dialogue guided by international legal frameworks, including UNCLOS, to reach equitable resolutions.
+Italy later, in 2026, formally objected in an official Note Verbale submitted to the United Nations to those portions of Libya's claimed outer continental shelf that extend east of 15°10′E and west of 13°50′E, arguing that these areas may affect Italy's rights and interests under the law of the sea.
+Italy cited the 1985 ICJ Libya–Malta Continental Shelf judgment, arguing that the two meridians mark the limits beyond which the claims of third states, including Italy, may arise.
+Italy welcomed Libya's willingness to engage in maritime delimitation negotiations and maintained that any overlapping claims should be resolved through negotiation and in accordance with international law.